 A major inhibitory factor here is that there may be no responsibility taken for the decision.
 The leader is not responsible and even the group can deny responsibility because members can claim that they did not vote for the decision.

 This style means that every member of the group has to buy into the decision.
 The leader transfers control to the group.
-Unlike the autocratic and collective participative decision making style, the leader is no longer responsible for the decision and it's consequences.
+Unlike the autocratic and collective participative styles, the leader is no longer responsible for the decision and it's consequences.

 The obvious advantages are group commitment, team spirit and a large amount of information and ideas which usually lead to a higher probability of success.